Mindaugas: The Kingdom of Lithuania

 Mindaugas and his wife Morta were crowned during the summer of 1253.
-Bishop Henry Heidenreich of Kulm presided over the ecclesiastical ceremonies and Andreas Stirland conferred the crown.
+Bishop Henry Heidenreich of Kulm presided over the ecclesiastical ceremonies and Master of the Livonian Order Andreas von Stirland conferred the crown.
 6 July is now celebrated as Statehood Day (Lithuanian: Valstybės diena); it is an official holiday in modern Lithuania.
 The exact date of the coronation is not known; the scholarship of historian Edvardas Gudavičius, who promulgated this precise date, is sometimes challenged.
-The coronation ceremony supposedly took place in Navahrudak in the presence of many dignitaries, such as Bishop of Chełmno Heidenreich, Livonian Master Andreas von Stierland and his brothers Andreas, Johannes the cupbearer, Sittherus the steward, and Theoderic of Hassendorp; from the Preaching Brothers (Dominicans), Brother Sinderamus; from the Minor Brothers (Franciscans), Brother Adolfus and his companions, and many others.
+The coronation ceremony supposedly took place in Navahrudak in the presence of many dignitaries, such as Bishop Heidenreich of Kulm, Livonian Master Andreas von Stierland and his brothers Andreas, Johannes the cupbearer, Sittherus the steward, and Theoderic of Hassendorp; from the Preaching Brothers (Dominicans), Brother Sinderamus; from the Minor Brothers (Franciscans), Brother Adolfus and his companions, and many others.